 These are just my top 10 tips to get you started and on your way.
 These should be enough to get you writing you website copy or blog posts confidently if you're just starting out.
 Later on, if you need to, you will engage with someone that has the time and skills to help you take your content to the next level.

-Now go and focus on your business and create some great content that only you can do.
+Now it's time to go and focus on your business and create some great content that only you can.